 1. Do some research

-If you have a lot of clients cancelling or not showing up at all, start keeping track of who cancels and when.
-You may find that people are cancelling appointments more often with a particular service provider, or at a certain time of day, or that some clients cancel more than others.
+If you have a lot of clients canceling or not showing up at all, start keeping track of who cancels and when.
+You may find that people are canceling appointments more often with a particular service provider, or at a certain time of day, or that some clients cancel more than others.
 Is it new clients that cancel the most, or returning clients?
 If you notice a trend, you’ll be able to use a more targeted approach to solving the problem.
 This might mean talking to one of your service providers, adjusting your business hours, or anticipating that certain clients might be less likely to show up.

 2. Get to know your clients

-Clients who feel more personally connected to their service providers will tend to be more respectful about cancelling appointments.
-It’s easy to cancel last-minute or blow someone off entirely if you don’t know them that well; it’s a lot harder once you’ve established a rapport.
+Clients who feel more personally connected to their service providers will tend to be more respectful about canceling appointments.
+It’s easy to cancel last minute or blow someone off entirely if you don’t know them that well; it’s a lot harder once you’ve established a rapport.
 Take some time to get to know your clients, and make sure to keep notes so you can ask them for updates on their life the next time you see them.
 Client relationship management is an important strategy for retaining clients, meaning a good CRM strategy will result in a good turnout rate for scheduled appointments.

 3. Send appointment reminders